-★ Movement Intentions Kls were asked about the intentions of their travel groups both in the short term (in the two days following their arrival) and in the intermediate term (in the two weeks following data collection).
-When asked about movement intentions of travel groups in the two days following data collection, 100% of KIs reported that they intend to stay in camps.
-When asked about movement intentions of travel groups in the two weeks following data collection, most of Kls (75%) reported their intention to join family or friends in KR-I within this timeframe, while 18% reported intending to stay in the camps and 7% were unsure. of KIs indicated that no member of their group intends to return back to Syria in the two weeks following date of interview.
-Short-Term Intentions Most commonly reported movement intentions of travel groups in the two days following date of interview, according to KIs:
+of group members did not carry any form of identification papers, as indicated by KIs5. ★ Movement Intentions KIs were asked about the intentions of their travel groups both in the short term (in the two days following their arrival) and in the intermediate term (in the two weeks following data collection).
+When asked about movement intentions of travel groups in the two days following data collection, 100% of KIs reported that they will be staying in camps.
+When asked about movement intentions of travel groups in the two weeks following data collection, more than half (73%) of KIs reported intending to join family or friends in KR-I within this timeframe, while 20% reported intending to stay in the camps, and 7% were unsure.
+100% of KIs indicated that no member of their group intends to return back to Syria in the two weeks following date of Short-Term Intentions Most commonly reported movement intentions of travel groups in the two days following date of interview, according to KIs:

-Intermediate-Term Intentions Most commonly reported movement intentions of travel groups in the two weeks following date of interview, according to Kls7:
+Intermediate-Term Intentions Most commonly reported movement intentions of travel groups in the two weeks following date of interview, according to KIs6:

-P Movement Intentions Map
+Movement Intentions Map

-$^4\mbox{Kls}$ could select multiple needs or reasons.
-Therefore, results may exceed 100% 5The most commonly reported reason for travel group members to not bring identification papers was that they were too young to have individual personal identification documents.
-6Movement intentions of travel groups in the next two weeks were only asked to respondents who had indicated that they intended to move to a camp or options other than joining family and friends in KR-I or Dohuk in the next two days.
+4KIs could select multiple needs or reasons.
+Therefore, results may exceed 100% The most commonly reported reason for travel group members to not bring identification papers was that they were too young to have individual personal identification documents.
+6 Movement intentions of travel groups in the next two weeks were only asked to respondents who had indicated that they intended to move to a camp or options other than joining family and friends in KR-I or Dohuk in